indyplanets/appcenter-documentation/root-user-guide/index.md

+AppCenter automatically creates the first root user when the system services start.
 A Root user can perform the following tasks:

 * [Manage Settings](managing-settings.md)
 * [Manage Systems](managing-systems.md)